mikerudoy/ImageResizeExtension/README.md

 [![Platform](https://img.shields.io/badge/platform-ios-lightgrey.svg)]()

 ## Description
-The extension provide methods for `UIImage` class to resize it resolution or disk space.
+The extension provides methods for `UIImage` class to resize it to specified resolution or specified disk space.

 ## Requirements
 - iOS 8.0+